-With the enactment of the 1996 Telecommunications Act (Act), Congress comprehensively updated federal telecommunication law for the first time since the enactment of the Communications Act of 1934.
-The Act addresses five general areas: radio and television broadcasting; cable television; telephone services; Internet and online computer services; and telecommunications equipment manufacturing.
+With the enactment of the 1996 Telecommunications Act (Act), Congress updated federal telecommunication law for the first time since the enactment of the Communications Act of 1934.
+The Act addresses five general areas: radio and television broadcasting, cable television, telephone services, Internet and online computer services, and telecommunications equipment manufacturing.
 The Act was signed into law by President Clinton, who stated the legislation "opens up competition between local telephone companies, long distance providers, and cable companies, and expands the reach of advanced telecommunications services to schools, libraries, and hospitals."

-The Act contains provisions that created the Federal Universal Service Fund (FUSF) (now known as the Connect America Fund (CAF)).
-The FUSF was created to provide support through four programs: High-Cost Support; Low-Income Support; Schools and Libraries Support; and Rural Health Care Support.
-The FUSF is funded by contributions from providers of telecommunications based on an assessment on their interstate and international enduser revenues.
+The Act contains provisions that created the Federal Universal Service Fund (FUSF).
+The FUSF was created to provide support through four programs: High-Cost Support, Low-Income Support, Schools and Libraries Support, and Rural Health Care Support.
+The FUSF is funded by contributions from providers of telecommunications based on an assessment of their interstate and international end-user revenues.